zipurman/oVIRT_Simple_Backup/README.md

  - [x] Automated Schedules of backups
  - [x] Log viewer
  - [x] Multi-Disk VM now supported
- - [x] Scheduled VMs backup now supported with retention
+ - [x] Scheduled VMs backup now supported with retention and email alerts

 ###### THIS SCRIPT IS CURRENTLY IN BETA and should only be used for testing